DTN Early Word Grains 07/25 06:02

 Only Five Months 'Til Christmas

-December corn was 3 cents lower, November soybeans were 10 cents lower, and
+December corn was 2 cents higher, November soybeans were 1 cent higher, and

 By Darin Newsom